deep-projects/dvc-cc/README.md

 ## Installation of DVC-CC

 DVC-CC is written in python so you can easily install DVC-CC by using pip.
-We recommend that you install DVC-CC in an anaconda environment.
-You can install [anaconda](https://www.anaconda.com/distribution/), create, and activate an environment with the following lines:
+We recommend that you install DVC-CC in an [anaconda](https://www.anaconda.com/distribution/) environment.
+You can create, and activate an environment with the following lines:

 ```bash
 conda create --name dvc_cc python pip